USS Fletcher DD/DDE-445

 After World War Two Fletcher was retired to the inactive fleet.
 Recommissioned in October 1949 as DDE-445, Fletcher was one of the first American destroyers on the scene after hostilities broke out in Korea the following summer.
 Once again her familiar and comforting profile graced the war torn waters of the Western Pacific.
 Home-ported in Pearl Harbor, Hawaii she remained a frequent visitor to the Far East and the South Pacific long after fighting ceased.
 The Cold War next occupied much of Fletcher’s time as she continued to show the American flag throughout the Pacific Ocean.
 Later redesignated as DD-445 she soon found herself fighting in Vietnam where again she served with distinction doing a myriad of tasks ranging from aircraft carrier plane-guard duty to gunfire support for our troops and allies ashore and coastal shipping interdiction.
 Fletcher made four separate WestPac deployments to Vietnam from 1965 until her decommissioning in 1969.

 Enduring typhoons, ice storms, atomic bomb tests, back to back deployments and even one of the Navy’s first crew swaps was normal routine for the officers and men who served aboard Fletcher, therefore it is no mystery to those of us who had that honor that we also fondly refer to her as Mother Fletcher.

-This site was originally designed for the USS Fletcher DD/DDE-445 however it is for all Fletcher veterans including those from the USS Fletcher DD-992 (1980-2004) which also has a web site at: dd992.org.
-Our annual Fletcher reunions are for both destroyers and we actively solicit and welcome all crew, family and interested parties of both ships to these reunions.
-Please come join us!
+This site was originally for USS Fletcher DD/DDE-445 however it is for all Fletcher veterans including those from USS Fletcher DD-992 (1980-2004).
+Our annual Fletcher reunions are for both destroyers and we welcome all crew, family and interested parties of both ships.
+Come join us!